line/kotlin-jdsl/reactive-core/README.md

 ```

-If you want to perform DB operations while using Hibernate's Session directly, you can use executeSessionWithFactory as shown below.
+If you want to perform DB operations while using Hibernate's Session directly, you can use withSession(or withTransaction) as shown below.

 ```kotlin
 @Test